U8NWXD/oppia-wiki/Get-help.md

 **Approaches already used to resolve the issue**

-(eg: Link to a stackoverflow answer or any solution that you have tried)
+(eg: Link to a Stack Overflow answer or any solution that you have tried)
 - #{{Link to the debugging doc}}
 - enter any additional description
 ```

 ### Important points

-* If you are unable to push changes due to some reason, you can create a [patch file](https://docs.gitlab.com/omnibus/development/creating-patches.html) and share it with the persion you're asking for help.
+* If you are unable to push changes due to some reason, you can create a [patch file](https://docs.gitlab.com/omnibus/development/creating-patches.html) and share it with the person you're asking for help.

 * If you are facing issues in completing the assigned task, you can create a PR on your fork of the Oppia repository, troubleshoot your problem on that pull request with help from your mentor, and then create a new PR on the original Oppia repository.